 Crack is rarely used by those who haven’t used cocaine before.
 In fact, the vast majority of crack users are already addicted to cocaine.
 Crack is easy to come by and relatively cheap, as opposed to regular cocaine which often commands a much higher street price.

 Due to its high availability and cheap price, crack is accessible to a wide variety of people, especially those who aren’t well off financially.
-However, even those who don’t have much money will end up spending tens of thousands of dollars on the drug as the years go on to support their habit.
+However, even those who don’t have much money will end up spending tens of thousands of pounds on the drug as the years go on to support their habit.

 Battling crack cocaine addiction

 If you struggle with an addiction to crack cocaine, you may feel like you can never go back to being normal, but seeking the help of a professional rehabilitation clinic is the first step to healing.
-The road to recovery is difficult, but as long as you stay strong and strive as hard as you can to overcome your habit than it’s very possible to recover.
+The road to recovery is difficult, but as long as you stay strong and strive as hard as you can to overcome your habit then it’s very possible to recover.
 Give us a call today in complete confidence for free help and advice.

 Get in touch with a dependable addiction professionals available 24/7.
 You will be talking to someone knowledgeable about cocaine abuse, rehab and recovery centres who can help you find a crack cocaine recovery program.